xluciadh/bio-volumentations/docs/source/examples.rst

 Installation
 ************
-You can install the `Bio-Volumentations` library from PyPi using:
+You can install the `Bio-Volumentations` library from PyPI using:

 ``pip install bio-volumentations``